Data analysis + automated content creation directly to audiences at lightning speed

 Artificial Intelligence (AI) and Natural Language Generation (NLG)

-United Robots use a combination of Artificial Intelligence (AI) and Natural Language Generation (NLG) to produce the texts from structured data sets.
+Our robots use a combination of Artificial Intelligence (AI) and Natural Language Generation (NLG) to produce the texts from structured data sets.
 AI is used to choose the angle of the story, and an NLG application then writes the story – with possibly different angles depending on target audience.
 In addition, when a new language version is created we work with professional translators to get the idiomatic expressions correct for e g sports.

 By Lars Widmark